chanhee-luke/Mewthree/README.md

 This bot is assuming we're doing random battles in generation 5.

-This bot has a Makefile, where you must run "make install" and then "make test" to run the bot.
+This bot has a Makefile, where you must run `make install` and then `make test` to run the bot. `make clean` will remove the virtual environment installed.

 Currently, it only switches into the safest Pokemon using Maximin.